Haoming02/sd-webui-tabs-extension/README.md

 You can edit this file to change which side each element is placed.
 - **left** side refers to under the parameters *(the original location)*
 - **right** side refers to under the generation Results
-- The `t2i` and `i2i` entries control where the Tab buttons are placed
+- The `tabs` entry controls where the Tab buttons are placed
-- The `default` controls where each new Extension not in the config should be placed
+- The `default` entry controls where each new Extension not in the config should be placed
-- Then the rest *should* contain all available Extensions found
+- The rest *should* be the entries of all available Extensions

 > You can open the `.csv` file with any text editing program, or a spreadsheet program like Excel.
-Highly recommended to not touch the first column.
+Recommended to not touch the first row or the first column.

 ### Settings
 > The settings are in the **User interface** section